SimonCropp/MarkdownSnippets/readme.source.md

 mdsnippets C:\Code\TheTargetDirectory
 ```

-The no directory passed.
-The current directory will be used, but only if it exists with a git repository directory tree.
+If no directory is passed the current directory will be used, but only if it exists with a git repository directory tree.
 If not an error is returned.

 ### Behavior